'UNCONTAINED': Container Mural Project Spotlights Arizona Indigenous And Latino Artists In Phoenix's Roosevelt Row Arts

-At first, I started using a disposable camera that I purchased at the local drug store, which was easy to use because all I had to do was point and shoot.
-Most of my first photographs were of friends and family, and nothing I would share with anyone other than friends and family because I was just having fun.
+At first, I started using a disposable camera that I purchased at the local drugstore, which was easy to use because all I had to do was point and shoot.
+Most of my first photographs were of friends and family, and nothing I would share with anyone other than friends and family because I was having fun.

 At first, I took photographs of palm trees, flowers, moving objects, skateboarding, and my friends.
 I had no clue what I was doing at this point; all I knew was I was having fun taking photos.
-I didn't understand what it meant to take a decent photograph, and there was no meaning behind most of the images I captured at first.
+I needed clarification on what it meant to take a decent photograph, and there was no meaning behind most of the images I captured at first.

-Throughout the years, I learned by trial and error, experimenting and taking many photos of anything that caught my eye.
-Most of my photographs were spontaneous; some have some thought behind them.
+Throughout the years, I learned by trial and error, experimenting and taking photos of anything that caught my eye.
+Most of my photographs were spontaneous; some had some thought behind them.
 Now, most of my photos are on my cell phone.

-I love learning how to take better photographs and constantly looking for inspiration around me and finding places I've yet to explore on my own in my community.
+I love learning how to take better photographs, constantly looking for inspiration around me, and finding places I've yet to explore in my community.